serasr/Sepsis-patient-mortality-prediction/README.md

 # rate of sepsis patients in the intensive care unit (ICU)

 COMP90089: Machine Learning Applications for Health.
-Semester 2, 2023.
+Semester 2, 2023,
-University of Melbourne
+University of Melbourne,
-Group - 1
+Group - 1.

 ## Description
 This project focuses on studying the potential link between blood glucose levels and patient mortality in the context of sepsis within the ICU.
 Sepsis is a severe condition triggered by the body's response to infection, which can lead to organ failure and has a significant impact on global healthcare.